-With effect from 22 December 2021, HLB Hodgson Impey Cheng Limited resigned as the auditor of the Company and Elite Partners CPA Limited were appointed as the new auditor of the Company to fill the casual vacancy so arising.
+HLB Hodgson Impey Cheng Limited has resigned as the auditor of the Company with effect from 22 December 2021.
+Elite Partners CPA Limited was appointed as the new auditor of the Company to fill the casual vacancy following the resignation of HLB at the special general meeting held on 20 January 2022.